JonnyGamer/JSONKit/README.md

 ---
 # Bro, there's these complicated enums, too

 You may encode and decode these kinds of enums, as well.
-It doth require a little bit more setup than ordinary enums
+It doth require a little bit more setup than ordinary enums.
+However, I scratched my brain to make the setup as small and simple as possible.
+You should have seen what is was before!

 ```swift
 enum ThisIsSoCool: JSONEnum, Equatable {